pentandra/lifepreserver/items/static/blog/putting-the-pieces-together-technology/index.md

 argument has been more of a distraction that has held us back from discovering more what the Scholarly Commons is all about.
 From my viewpoint, the Scholarly Commons is more about _enabling interactions_ and the _contributions_ that result from those interactions.
-We're either commoning or we're not.
+In what we're trying to do, there is this idea about lowering barriers and reducing friction.
 The things we're working with either fit together or they don't.
 A better word for this type of interactivity might be <dfn id="def:compatibility">compatibility</dfn>, which, in a telecommunications context, means 'the capability of two or more items or components of equipment or material to exist or function in the same system or environment without mutual interference.'[^compatibility] We use and build upon resources that are compatible with our manner of working.
 Otherwise, we just don't use them.
 They just don't fit.
 There is no place to put them, and because of that they don't help, but interfere with progress.
 Compatibility puts the focus on fitness for use rather than on obedience, compliance, or even social expectation.

-Notwithstanding all this, the main track of this workshop was designed to lead participants through an exercise of 'compliance checking' existing tools to see how well they conformed to the latest rendition of the principles of the Scholarly Commons.
+So in the days leading up to the workshop, the hope for this main track was, as far as I could tell, that we would discover a new system by looking at and reacting to elements of the old system, and then filling in any gaps that we find.
+We were not going to discover some preexisting solution at this workshop that has just been waiting for us out there by looking at all the components of the current system.
+Cultural change and innovation don't happen that way.

-In the days leading up to the workshop, I struggled to understand the point of going through such an exercise.
-The hope was, as far as I could tell, that we could find a new system by looking at elements of the old system, and filling in any gaps that we find.
-But cultural change and innovation don't happen that way.
 Besides that, many of the tools that are used for scholarship right now are based on cultural practices from which we are trying to get away.
-We were not going to discover some preexisting solution at this workshop that has just been waiting for us out there by looking at all the components of the current system.
-We need something more.
+We need to take the system apart, looking at the original motivations that created the pieces that currently exist, and then design a new form to fit our current context, and I wondered how well we would create that by structuring the discussion so tightly around the current system.
+We need something incredibly basic, something _new_ that does not yet exist---_a different logic_ around which this new system can be shaped.
 To explain what I mean by this, allow me to share a similar fallacy and resulting struggle in the practice of medicine:

 <figure id="systems-vs-components" class="bq grab">